 Natural fresh water reserves are few, and as a result, large mammal species cannot survive.
 However, surveys have revealed that 27 species of small mammals exist within the park, including 16 species of bats including the black-bearded tomb bat, the lesser false vampire bat, the intermediate horseshoe bat, the lesser bent-winged bat, and the hairless bat.
 3 species of squirrels can be found including the grey-cheeked flying squirrel.
 4 species of rats - the yellow Rajah rat, the rice-field rat, roof rat and noisy rat can be seen scurrying around as well.

-The more unusual but fairly common residents include the bush tailed porcupine, common palm civet, flying lemur and the bottlenose dolphins.
-22 species of reptiles and amphibians can be found in the park including the banded krait, reticulated python, white-lipped pit viper, common pit viper, blue garden lizard, hawksbill turtle, green turtle, Bengal monitor lizard, common water monitor lizard, ornate froglet, common Asiatic frog, marsh frog, and the common bush frog.
+The more unusual but fairly common residents include the bush tailed porcupine, common palm civet, flying lemur and bottlenose dolphins.
+22 species of reptiles and amphibians can be found at the Similans including the banded krait, reticulated python, white-lipped pit viper, common pit viper, blue garden lizard, hawksbill turtle, green turtle, Bengal monitor lizard, common water monitor lizard, ornate froglet, common Asiatic frog, marsh frog, and the common bush frog.
 A reminder that you are never far from water is the hairy-leg mountain land crab.
 This crab is found in large numbers all over the islands.

 The Similan forests can be divided into 3 main types: